prose/prose/_posts/help/2012-06-20-prose-for-writers.md

 ## Turn it into a website

 Remember that you always have the option to turn your document repository in a Jekyll website, featuring your own design.
-You can use our [template](http://github.com/) to get started with Jekyll.
+You can use our [template](http://github.com/) to get started with Jekyll. *TODO: link to template.*

 However, before creating a website, you should have some content ready and with Prose it is easy to savely create and share that potential website content.